ChalmersGU-data-structure-courses/general-course-information/exercises/1-search-and-sort-solutions.md

 - If the item we are searching for is *less* than the midpoint, search in the *right* half of the array.
 - If the item we are searching for is *greater* than the midpoint, search in the *left* half of the array.

-Here it is in psuedocode.
+Here it is in pseudocode.
 It's just like the normal binary search algorithm, except that the two lines marked `(*)` have been swapped.

 ```python
 binarySearch(array, item):